Brett Gosper: Advertising career

-Sports Executive Career
+Sports executive career

 CEO World Rugby and Rugby World Cup (2012-2021)

 In July 2012, Gosper was appointed chief executive of the International Rugby Board, based in Dublin.
-The IRB has since relaunched as World Rugby.
+The IRB has since changed its name to World Rugby.

-As CEO, Gosper has overseen Rugby's successful return to the Olympic Games (after 92 years absence) in Rio in 2016 as well as a record-breaking Rugby World Cup in England in 2015.
+As CEO, Gosper has overseen rugby's return to the Olympic Games (after 92 years absence) in Rio in 2016 as well as a record-breaking Rugby World Cup in England in 2015.

 With 2.47 million tickets sold and commercial and ticketing revenues in excess of £600 million, the 2015 Rugby World Cup generated over £260 million in total surplus to World Rugby for reinvestment in the global game.